t0gun/blog/content/posts/testing-real-world-go-code-subtests-table-driven-tests-tobiloba-ogundiyan-aramide.md

     return &cfg, nil
 }
 ```
-The `LoadConfig` function takes a `.toml` file path, reads its contents, and unmarshals the data into the `Config` struct using `github.com/BurntSushi/toml`.
+The `LoadConfig` function takes a `.toml` file path, reads its contents, and unmarshal the data into the `Config` struct using `github.com/BurntSushi/toml`.
 It returns a pointer to the populated struct or an error.
 Make sure to import both the `toml`and `os` packages

 ## Testing